 Root pruning

-One of the most important things you can do to keep a running bamboo under control is simply monitor it closely.
-Dig around the base of the plant a couple times a year and see what’s happening.
+One of the most important things you can do to keep a running bamboo under control is simply to monitor it closely.
+Dig around the base of the plant a couple of times a year and see what’s happening.
 You can’t always tell just by watching what the bamboo is doing above ground.

 When you find bamboo rhizomes racing away from the main grove, cut them back.
 If you’re dealing with a mature and well-established bamboo plant, this could be a serious chore.
 Make sure you have the right tools, including a good spade, some sharp clippers, and a compact hand saw.